 Making Too Many Changes Too Soon

-After buying a physical therapy practice, you will likely find things you want to change.
+After purchasing a physical therapy practice, you will likely find things you want to change.
 That is natural.
 It is your business, and you should be able to run it in the manner you see fit.
-However, changing too much too quickly could alienate existing clients, as well as staff members.
+However, changing too much too quickly is one of the most common PT practice mistakes new owners make.
+Too many drastic and disorienting changes to the business could alienate existing clients, as well as staff members.
 Consider reading The First 90 Days.
 When taking over the business, you will want to first observe, analyze, and then implement changes.
-Proceed with caution when making changes, and try to make them as gradually as possible.
+Proceed with caution when making changes and try to make them as gradually as possible.

 Failing to Work With a Business Broker When Buying a Physical Therapy Practice

-Buying a physical therapy practice is a big step, and there are many mistakes you may make along the way.
+Acquiring a physical therapy practice is a big step, and there are many mistakes you may make along the way.
+While you may be an expert in physical therapy, you may not know the ins and outs of buying a private practice, but that’s where we can help.
 At Private Practice Transitions, our certified Washington business brokers will ensure you do not make errors that will hurt you now or in the future, and will guide you through every step of the transaction.
 Call us today at (253) 509-9224 or contact us online to learn more about how we can help you with this exciting purchase.